diegolopezgrisanti/similar-products-service/README.md

   "message": "No similar products found for productId: 1234" }
 ```
+### Retry Logic

+The `SimilarProductsClient` implements a retry mechanism using **Resilience4j** to handle failed requests.
+The system will attempt to call the external service up to **3 times** (this can be configured in the `application.yml` file).
+If the request fails due to certain exceptions (like `IOException` or `HttpServerErrorException`), the system will automatically retry up to the configured maximum attempts.

+#### Retry Behavior
+1. **First Attempt**: The request is made to the service.
+2. **Second Attempt**: If the first attempt fails (with the specified retryable exceptions), a second attempt is made.
+3. **Third Attempt**: If the second attempt also fails, a third and final attempt is made.

+If all attempts fail, the system will return an empty result, ensuring no infinite retries.

+#### Configurable Retry Parameters
+- **Max Attempts**: The maximum number of retry attempts (default is 3).
+- **Wait Duration**: The time to wait between each retry attempt (default is 2 seconds).

 ### Swagger API Documentation
-The API is documented using Springdoc OpenAPI.
+The API is documented using SpringDoc OpenAPI.
 Once the application is running, you can access the Swagger UI to interact with the endpoints.

 #### Access Swagger UI:
 - URL: [http://localhost:5000/swagger-ui/index.html](http://localhost:5000/swagger-ui/index.html)